ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.oekofen-json/README.md

 * (chaozmc) Fixed extensive object creation when using a wrong password (fixes Issue #18)
 * (chaozmc) Added counter to stop adapter after 10 unsuccessful requests
 * (chaozmc) Added check if there would be more than 50 top-level-objects to be created

-### 1.0.0 (2023-01-15)
-* (chaozmc) Push version to v1.0.0 as the code seems to be considerable as first stable release

-### 0.3.0 (2023-01-15)
-* (chaozmc) Changed Adapter Type to more suitable climate-control instead of communication
-* (chaozmc) Altered query URL for inital scan to use single ?-symbol instead of double

 ### **0.0.3**
 * (chaozmc) code cleanup, trigger for update & rescan